-Analyse, Explain, Identify… 22 essay question words and how to answer them
+Analyse, Explain, Identify… 22 essay question words

 Now, we may be experts in best essay writing, but we’re also the first to admit that tackling essay questions can be, well, a bit of a challenge.
 Essays first require copious amounts of background reading and research so you can include accurate facts in your writing.
 You then have to figure out how to present those facts in a convincing and systematic argument.
 No mean feat.

 But the silver lining here is that presenting your argument doesn’t have to be stressful.
 This goes even if you’re a new student without much experience and ability.
 To write a coherent and well-structured essay, you just have to really understand the requirements of the question.
 And to understand the requirements of the question, you need to have a good hold on all the different question words.
 For example, 'justify', 'examine', and 'discuss', to name a few.

 Lacking this understanding is a pitfall many students tumble into.
 But our guide on essay question words below should keep you firmly above on safe, essay-acing ground.

 No matter their nature, question words are key and must always be adhered to.
 And yet, many students often overlook them and therefore answer their essay questions incorrectly.
 You may be a font of all knowledge in your subject area, but if you misinterpret the question words in your essay title, your essay writing could be completely irrelevant and score poorly.

 For example, if you are asked to compare the French and British upper houses of parliament, you won’t get many points by simply highlighting the differences between the two parliamentary systems.

 So, what should you do?
 We advise you start by reading this guide – we’ve divided the question words either by ‘critical’ or ‘descriptive’ depending on their nature, which should help you identify the type of response your essay requires.